ba2005/ba2005.github.io/README.md

 At present, the project contains:
 - A main homepage
 - A blog homepage
-  - Seperate pages for each blogpost
+  - Separate pages for each blogpost
 - An about page

 ## Learn more